Tommy Collins (singer)

 Leonard Raymond Sipes (September 28, 1930 – March 14, 2000), better known as Tommy Collins, was an American country music singer and songwriter.

 Active primarily during the 1950s through the 1970s, Collins was instrumental in helping create the Bakersfield sound of the country music genre.
 He enjoyed a string of hits during the mid-1950s including "It Tickles" and "Watcha Gonna Do Now".

-He also wrote several songs for other artists, including "If You Ain't Lovin' (You Ain't Livin')", which was a top 10 hit for Faron Young in 1954 and a No. 1 hit by George Strait in 1988.
+Many of the songs he wrote were recorded by other artists.
+His song "If You Ain't Lovin' (You Ain't Livin')" was a top 10 hit for Faron Young in 1954 and, decades later, hit No. 1 on the chart for George Strait in 1988.
+In late 1963, Buck Owens released an LP consisting entirely of songs written or co-written by Collins, Buck Owens Sings Tommy Collins, which reached No. 1 on the Billboard Top Country Albums chart in January 1964, holding the top spot for two weeks.

 After several years in the ministry, Collins returned to recording.
 In 1965, he had a comeback hit with "If You Can't Bite, Don't Growl".
 In the 1970s, he wrote several hits for Merle Haggard and The Strangers, including the No. 1 hits "Carolyn" and "The Roots of My Raising".
 In June 1980, Haggard recorded a biographical tribute to Collins called "Leonard".

 Collins was the inspiration and character talked about in Craig Morgan's song, "I Wish I Could See Bakersfield".

 Collins remained active in the songwriting business.
+In 1999, he was inducted into the Nashville Songwriters Hall of Fame, in a class of inductees that also included Wayne Kemp, A.L.
+"Doodle" Owens, and Glenn Sutton.
 He died March 14, 2000, at his home in Ashland City, Tennessee.